-People may have a rational and logical need for a product or service.
-But when they make the final choice, their emotions pick the winner.
-One of the aspects of human behaviour that plays a huge role during this emotional journey towards a purchase is the cognitive bias.
+People may have a rational and logical need for a product or service but when they make the final choice, their emotions pick the winner.
+One of the aspects of human behaviour that plays a huge role during this emotional journey towards a purchase is cognitive bias.

 What Are the Cognitive Biases?